Student Experience

 • Hamper Banner

-Since 1978, the annual Hamper Drive has been a significant and beloved tradition at St. George’s School.
-Organized by students, with support from faculty, staff, and our school community, more than 250 hampers are delivered to Vancouver families who are experiencing challenges.
-Hampers include food and household necessities and are designed to support these families through the difficult time over the Winter Break when school food programs are unavailable.
-Working with our partner schools and other community organizations in Vancouver, we endeavour to align the support we offer with the needs of their families.
+Since the 1970s, the annual Hamper Drive has been a significant and beloved tradition at St. George’s School.
+Organized by students, with support from faculty, staff, and our school community, more than 250 hampers as well as care packages with household necessities are delivered to Vancouver families who are experiencing challenges.
+Hampers include gift cards as well as food and toys.
+They are designed to support families through the difficult time over the Winter Break when many food support programs are unavailable.
+Working with our community organizations in Vancouver, we endeavour to align the support we offer with the needs of their families.

-This is a special opportunity for our school community to come together and support the wider community.
-The Hamper Drive is not only a means of working for a cause that is bigger than us, but also an important learning opportunity for our students about community service and social responsibility.
-At the School, we will discuss issues around food scarcity, poverty, and the working poor.
-By working together to make a positive impact on our community, we are able to showcase our core values in a practical way.
+This is a special opportunity for our school community to come together and support the larger community.
+The Hamper Drive not only allows us to contribute to a cause that is bigger than us, but also offers an important learning opportunity for our students about community service and social responsibility.
+At the School, we will discuss issues around food scarcity, socio-economic inequality, and the changing face of poverty.
+Above all, the Hamper Drive allows us to enact St. George’s Core Values in a meaningful, tangible, and significant way.

 We Need Your Support